 For implementation performance reasons it was decided during the development of 802.1AE-2006 that MACsec should rely on reducing the replay window to guard against replay and not also scoreboard, i.e. mark individual PNs within the window as received.
-Should this decision be revisited, taking into account implementation experience and technological progress, as an alternative to using multiple transmit
+Should this decision be revisited, taking into account implementation experience and technological progress, as an alternative to using multiple transmit SCs to retain order so a window of zero can continue to protect against replay?
+My personal point of view is that out-of-order frames are more likely to disrupt

-&lt;sup>42There is a difference of approach between the UML management models in 802.1X-2010 (where the PAE System is the top-level class and port numbered PAEs are a sub-class of that) and in 802.1AE-2006
+39There is a difference of approach between the UML management models in 802.1X-2010 (where the PAE System is the top-level class and port numbered PAEs are a sub-class of that) and in 802.1AE-2006

-&lt;sup>43This frame size saving option has not proved popular (acnecdotal evidence only, so far) so the option of having just the default transmit SC omit the SCI is not advocated.
+40This frame size saving option has not proved popular (anecdotal evidence only, so far) so the option of having just the default transmit SC omit the SCI is not advocated.